watrs-csumb/et-irr-tool/README.md

 # OpenET Irrigation Scheduling Tool

 An R Shiny app for field-level irrigation scheduling.
-Tracks daily soil water balance using **OpenET** satellite ET, **SSURGO** soil properties, and an **Open-Meteo** 7-day ETo forecast to tell you when and how much to irrigate.
+Tracks daily soil water balance using **OpenET** remote sensing based ET, **SSURGO** soil properties, and an **Open-Meteo** 7-day ETo forecast to tell you when and how much to irrigate.

 ---